Internal Family Systems Psychotherapy

 I view psychotherapy and meditation as the primary tools I use to aid people with self-discovery and transformation.

-My main approach to therapy incorporates Internal Family Systems (IFS) model, which I find to be well-suited to most of my clients.
-IFS is a systematic, non-judgemental and non-pathologizing method of psychotherapy designed to focus specifically on how different parts of your mind (subpersonalities, or neuronal networks) interact with one another, with you as a whole and with your environment.
-It provides specific methods to gain access to parts of your mind that are frequently hidden from your access, and to interact with them in such a way that enables them to release harmful beliefs and heal emotional bruises that we all acquire throughout life.
-Healthy integration of your various life experiences and components of your personality enables for better coordination with the whole, better functioning and wellbeing.
+My main approach to therapy, as well as coaching, incorporates Internal Family Systems (IFS) model, which I find to be well-suited to most of my clients.
+IFS is a systematic, non-judgemental and non-pathologizing method of psychotherapy and coaching, designed to focus specifically on how different aspects of your mind (known as subpersonalities or parts) interact with one another, with you as a whole, and with your environment.
+It provides specific methods to gain access to aspects of your mind that are frequently hidden from your access, and to interact with them in such a way that enables them to release harmful beliefs and heal emotional bruises that we all acquire throughout life.
+Healthy integration of various parts of our personality, including thought patterns, emotions and behavior patterns, enables better functioning and wellbeing.

-I find this method of therapy to be very compatible with eastern philosophy, and therefore well suited for meditation/yoga practitioners, as well as others who strive for lasting transformation and are amenable to deep, internal, emotional work.
-I also find it to be compatible with the other conventional forms of psychotherapy from which I draw heavily (CBT, psychodynamic, hypnotherapy, positive psychology), and my understanding of neurobiology and psychopharmacology.
+I find this method of therapy to be very compatible with spirituality, and therefore well suited for meditation/yoga practitioners, psychedelic/plant-medicine practitioners, as well as others who strive for lasting transformation and are amenable to deep, internal, emotional work.
+I also find it to be compatible with the other conventional forms of psychotherapy from which I draw (CBT, psychodynamic, hypnotherapy, positive psychology), and my understanding of neurobiology and psychopharmacology.

 To listen to a full, live IFS session with me, click here.